 To facilitate written language, students master keyboarding and basic word processing strategies.
 Students also use Inspiration to help them generate and organize ideas for writing.
 Other software programs help with spelling, word-finding, and editing.
 For students who prefer to dictate their writing, we assist them in mastering speech-to- text software.

 All students and parents have access to a variety of technological tools to support high level Executive Functioning and organizational skills.
 These tools provide simple ways to manage short-term daily schedules, as well as long-term assignments.
-We use Google Drive, the learning management system eBackpack and JupiterGrades to facilitate and manage communication and task assignment between teachers, students and parents.
+We use Google Drive and JupiterGrades to facilitate and manage communication and task assignment between teachers, students and parents.
 We also introduce students to a variety of computer note-taking and study aids.